 Feeling Occasionally Anxious is Normal

 Anxiety is a feeling of worry, nervousness, or unease about something with an uncertain outcome.
 At low levels it prepares us for an experience with low predictability in case the outcome is not good for us and we need to act quickly and decisively to become safe.
+The biological process of anxiety quickens your reflexes and keeps you alert for change.

 This is a good thing.